OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 If you're responsible for administering ODCM, you can control which groups of users have access to which Spaces.
 A group may consist of Users and/or external groups (i.e. those sourced from Active Directory or Azure AD).

-If you're responsible for a Space, you can add groups from ODCM to a Team control permissions.
+If you're responsible for a Space, you can add groups from ODCM to a Team, to control permissions.

 ![ODCM Groups](odcm-groups.png "width=500")